 - Bolero B50-PR

 - Bolero B90-PR

-Signia offers the Cellion range of rechargeable Lithium-Ion hearing aids.
+Signia offers a range of models with rechargeable batteries.

 The Lithium-Ion rechargeable hearing aids are usually a few hundred dollars more expensive than their non-rechargeable counterparts.